RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 surviving cells are identified.](../figs/fig3.pdf){#fig:flow_cell}

 &nbsp;&nbsp;&nbsp;&nbsp;Due to the extensive overlap in expression between the different Shine-Dalgarno mutants (see [@Fig:boxplot]B), computing the survival probability by treating each mutant as an individual bin obfuscates the relationship between channel abundance and survival.
 To more thoroughly examine this relationship, all measurements were pooled together with each cell being treated as an individual experiment.
 The hypo-osmotic shock applied in these experiments was varied across a range of 0.02 Hz (complete exchange in 50 s) to 2.2 Hz (complete exchange in 0.45 s).
 Rather than pooling this wide range of shock rates into a single data set, we chose to separate the data into “slow shock” ( &lt; 1.0 Hz) and “fast shock” ($\geq 1.0$ Hz) classes.
-Other groupings of shock rate were explored and are discussed in the supplemental information (*Shock Classification*).
+Other groupings of shock rate were explored and are discussed in Supplement D (Fig. S11 and S12).
 The cumulative distributions of channel copy number separated by survival are shown in [@Fig:survival_dists].
 In these experiments, survival was never observed for a cell containing less than approximately 100 channels per cell, indicated by the red stripe in [@Fig:survival_dists].
 This suggests that there is a minimum number of channels needed for survival on the order of 100 per cell.
 We also observe a slight shift in the surviving fraction of the cells towards higher effective copy number, which matches our intuition that including more mechanosensitive channels increases the survival probability.

 ![Distributions of survival and death as a function of effective channel number.
 (A) Empirical cumulative distributions of channel copy number